mmmorris1975/aws-runas/docs/iam_config.md

 ### Configuration File
 The configuration file is an ini-formatted file used to store AWS profile configuration.
-By default, the AWS SDK looks for a file name 'config' in a directory called .aws instance of a user's home directory.
+By default, the AWS SDK looks for a file name 'config' in a directory called .aws inside a user's home directory.
 If you need to use a non-default configuration file location, you can set the `AWS_CONFIG_FILE` environment variable to the location of the file on the system.